GautamDeepak/GEARS/Intro_RS_Prac05.md

 ```

-9. Now define all the other parameters using the script below
+3. Now define all the other parameters (axis titles, line style, point style) using the script below

 ```JavaScript
 // Define the axis labels, title, linewidth, pointsize and line color.